Skip to main content

 Injectable medications such as semaglutide and tirzepatide have changed how doctors approach medical weight loss.
 These treatments help control appetite, regulate blood sugar, and support meaningful weight reduction when combined with healthy lifestyle changes.
 Both medications are taken as once-weekly injections and have produced strong results in clinical studies.
 However, they work through slightly different mechanisms, and one option may be more suitable depending on your health history, goals, and response to treatment.

-How Semaglutide Works for Weight Loss
+How Semaglutide Works for Appetite Control and Weight Loss

 Semaglutide belongs to a group of medications called GLP-1 receptor agonists.
 It mimics a natural hormone in the body known as GLP-1, which plays a key role in appetite regulation and blood sugar control.